earthpyy/alfred-pastebin/README.md

 # Alfred Pastebin
-Automatically create a new paste in Pastebin.com
+Automatically create a new paste in Pastebin.com from your clipboard

 ## Requirements